masible/greaseweazle-v4-case/README.md

 Knurled brass threaded inserts:

 - 8 x M3x5 (for the case)
-- 4 x M2x5 (for the Greasewezle)
+- 4 x M2x5 (for the Greaseweazle)

 Bolts:

 - 8 x M3x10 hex (for the case)
-- 4 x M2x4 hex (for the Greasewezle)
+- 4 x M2x4 hex (for the Greaseweazle)
-- 4 x M3x5 philips (to mount drive)
+- 4 x M3x5 Phillips (to mount drive)

 To complete the device, you will also need a working 3.5" drive, a floppy drive ribbon cable, and either jumper cables or a cable with a Berg connector, and